 Ambulatory Visitor Policy

-Visitors to the ambulatory setting during the COVID-19 pandemic will be limited to ensure proper social distancing within the practices based on current government recommendations.
+Mount Sinai welcomes visitors to our outpatient practices.
+Our visitor policy will be limited to ensure proper social distancing within the practices based on current government recommendations.

-- The visitor must be 18 years of age or older.
+- Visitors must be 18 years of age or older

 - Visitors will be asked to perform hand hygiene upon entry to the facility.

 - Social distancing rules will be applied and visitors may be asked to wait outside